The Sudden Rise of Crematorium in the Philippines amidst the Pandemic

 This upward trend of cremation practice debunked the long misconception regarding the high cost of cremation services as an alternative to traditional burials.
 To paint a clearer picture: the average cost of a simple burial sums up to PHP 150,000.00.
 This includes all costs such as storage, rent of chapel, cemetery plot, transport, and actual burial services.
 Meanwhile, the average cost for basic cremation accounts for PHP 60,000.00, including the cost of the casket, the cremation process, and the urn.

-How much does cremation costs?
+How much does cremation costs in the Philippines?

 The main question we have in mind is still, how much would cremation costs?